Please change to our global website

 Such as challenging negative thoughts and replacing them with positive affirmations, can alter the way you perceive turbulence.

 Remind yourself that turbulence is temporary and that the aircraft is built to withstand it.
+The seatbelt sign is turned on during turbulence to keep everyone safe, so always buckle up when it appears.

 Airlines like British Airways also provide courses to help passengers overcome their fear of flying.
+Anxiety can be particularly strong during take off, so practicing relaxation techniques at this stage can help you manage your nerves.

 Programmes such as the brilliant Allen Carr’s Easyway to Enjoy Flying include some fabulous practical tips as well as furnishing you with all the facts and techniques that you require to not only tolerate turbulence during flights, but to enjoy it.
+Learning more about take offs and understanding that they are a normal and safe part of flying can also help reduce anxiety.

 If you looking for more information, check out our article on how to get over fear of flying and is there a cure for the fear of flying?